 Risk Management Considerations.
-As mentioned earlier, the Compensation Committee strives to avoid the use of highly leveraged incentives that may drive overly risky short-term behavior on the part of executives.
 The Compensation Committee structures our cash incentive awards and equity incentive awards as highlighted below to promote the creation of long-term value and discourage behavior that may lead to excessive risk:

-- The Company's annual cash incentive award (as more fully described under "Elements of Compensation - Annual Cash Incentive Awards" below) is based in part on company-level financial performance, designed to align executive compensation to year-over-year improvements in corporate performance and increases in shareholder value.
-This portion of the cash incentive award is structured such that, year-over-year improvements that are favorable for the Company's shareholders, are also made favorable for our executives whose compensation is based on the achievement of those improvements.
+- The Company's annual cash incentive award (as more fully described under ٠ "Elements of Compensation - Annual Cash Incentive Awards" below) is based in part on company-level financial performance, designed to align executive compensation to year-over-year improvements in corporate performance and increases in shareholder value.
+This portion of the cash incentive award is structured such that, year-over-year improvements that are favorable for our shareholders, are also made favorable for our executives whose compensation is based on the achievement of those improvements.
 In addition, an executive's actual award is capped on an annual basis at 200% of the applicable target, no matter how much financial performance exceeds the range established for the award, thereby limiting the incentive for excessive risk-taking.
-However, any award in excess of the 200% target may be carried forward into the following year, subject to the risk of forfeiture depending upon the following year's performance.
-In addition, since these awards are based on overall corporate performance, rather than individual performance, the ability of an individual executive to increase his own compensation through excessive risk taking is constrained. - The target company-level financial performance award represents 70% of an executive's total target cash incentive award in any year.
+Any award in excess of the 200% target may be carried forward into the following year, subject to the risk of forfeiture depending upon the following year's performance.
+In addition, since these awards are based on overall corporate performance, rather than individual performance, the ability of an individual executive to increase his own compensation through excessive risk taking is constrained. - The portion of the target cash incentive award that is based on company-level financial performance represents 70% of an executive's total target cash incentive award in any year.
 Management performance, or MBO bonuses (as more fully described under "Elements of Compensation Annual Cash Incentive Awards" below), which are based upon the achievement of management goals and objectives, and thus are more susceptible to individual risk taking, represent only 30% of an executive's total target cash incentive award, thus reducing the incentive for any executive to take excessive risks. - The measures used to determine whether performance share awards vest are based on at least three years of financial performance.
 The Compensation Committee believes that the longer performance period encourages executives to attain sustained performance over several years, rather than performance in a single annual period.